-When you filter an event feed by tags, it creates a unique URL that you can use in your digital channels—a simple way to recruit targeted audiences for specific events.
+When you filter your organization's event feed by tag(s), it creates a unique URL that you can use in targeted volunteer recruitment.

-Volunteers can also see the tags associated with an event on its sign-up page.
-Tags are clickable and link back to the event feed, filtered by the selected tag.
+Volunteers can also see the tag(s) associated with an event on its sign-up page.
+Tags are clickable and will redirect you back to the event feed as a filtered page.

-To remove tags, click the "X" next to the name.
+To remove tags, click the "X" next to it.

 How do tags work with integrations?

 Tags integrate with most of our primary integrations:

 VAN: Mobilize event tags map directly to the tags field in VAN.

 ActionKit: We store tags as a string (ie “Spanish Language Event|Student Event”) in a custom field in ActionKit, called event_tag.

 CSV Export: Tags are included in CSV exports of events.